 3101F.6.2 Division review.
-The following will be subject to review and approval by the Division or its designated representative(s) for compliance with this code:
+The following will be subject to review for compliance with this code by the Division or its authorized representative(s):

-- 1. Any audit, inspection, analysis or evaluation of existing MOTs. - 2.
-Any significant change, modification or re-design of a structural, mooring, fire, piping/pipelines, mechanical or electrical system at an existing MOT, prior to use or reuse. - 3.
-Engineering analysis and design for any new MOT prior to construction. - 4.
+- 1. Any audit, inspection, analysis or evaluation of MOTs. - 2.
+Any significant change, modification or re-design of a structural, mooring, fire, piping/pipelines, mechanical or electrical system at an MOT, prior to use or reuse. - 3.
+Engineering analysis and design for any new MOT prior to construction.
+Also see Section 3102F.3.3.1. - 4.
 Construction inspection team and the construction inspection report(s).